jianlin/TryPythonCollectionsModule/notes.md

 when `n` is omitted, you can all of them, and is sorted by most common to the least common ones.

+### `update(iterable)`

+it is important to note that update takes an iterable, so if you do counter.update("hello"), it will treat "hello" as an iterable and break it down in characters.
+So if you want to update "hello", you need to do counter.update(["hello"]) -- the iterable, which is an array, with 1 item, which is the key "hello"